Employer of Record

 In the private sector, employers planning collective service terminations must adhere to specific procedures:

-• Notice Requirement: Employers are obligated to provide the Ministry of Labor with a notice of no less than three months before the intended date of collective termination.
-This ensures transparency and allows for adequate preparation for affected employees.
+• Notice Requirement: Employers are obligated to provide the Ministry of Labour with a notice of no less than three months before the intended date of collective termination.

 Key Objectives and Coverage

-PASI’s mission revolves around providing social protection for Omani employees, addressing risks associated with retirement, disability, death, occupational diseases, and injuries.
-Notably, the scope of the social security law expanded in November 2020 to incorporate employment security insurance.
+The Fund’s mission revolves around providing social protection for Omani employees, addressing risks associated with retirement, disability, death, occupational diseases, injuries, employment security, and other covered branches under the Social Protection Law.

 Contributors and Contributions

-Contributions to PASI come from both employers and employees.
-Private companies operating in Oman and GCC countries with Omani employees are mandated to register with PASI.
-Contributions are calculated based on the aggregate basic gross salary, capped at OMR 3,000.
-The breakdown includes:
+Contributions to the Social Protection Fund come from both employers and employees.
+Private companies operating in Oman and GCC countries with Omani employees are mandated to register and contribute under the applicable branches.
+Contributions are calculated based on the wage elements recognized by the law and regulations.
+The main breakdown includes:

 Registration Process